ANCSLEEP BLOG

 • Irresistible urge to move your leg to relieve the discomfort

 The causes of restless leg syndrome are not known for sure.
-In the 21st century, science has shed some light on strong correlations between RLS and a number of other things, including:
+Science has shed some light on strong correlations between RLS and common triggers, including:

-• Certain diseases include symptoms of RLS, such as anemia, Parkinson’s, and diabetes
+• Medical conditions, such as anemia, Parkinson’s, and diabetes

 In some cases, like RLS onset during pregnancy or after sleep deprivation, RLS may go away naturally.
 In other cases, RLS may be a chronic problem without treatment.